ManaliS93/ProgressBar-component/README.txt

 This is an implementation of javascript component to create progress bar.
-It is implemented using HTML, plain javascript and css.
+The example can be viewd here : https://manalis93.github.io/ProgressBar-component/ It is implemented using HTML, plain javascript and css.
 To initialize a progress bar, ProgressBar() can be called with following specifications: